cydan199/CV3D_Perfusion/gui_Installer/RetCoV User Manual.md

 Overview
 ---------
-RetCOV is a standalone MATLAB-based application for performing 3D Coefficient of Variation (CoV) analysis to quantify retinal capillary perfusion variability using OCT/OCTA imaging data.
+RetCoV is a standalone MATLAB-based application for performing 3D Coefficient of Variation (CoV) analysis to quantify retinal capillary perfusion variability using OCT/OCTA imaging data.

 System Requirements
 --------------------------------